dalmaer/bespin-basic/README.txt

-A few years ago, a small team of folks working in Mozilla Labs creating Bespin, a web-based code editor.
+A few years ago, a small team of folks working in Mozilla Labs created Bespin, a web-based code editor.
 Two of the guys responsible, Ben and Dion, left for Palm sometime later.

 The Bespin team at Mozilla is going down an exciting path, building out the future of Bespin on technologies like SproutCore and pluggable JS modules and all kinds of great stuff.